-This page offers audio, visual, digital, and other online resources for BIPOC folks and communities healing from racial discrimination, trauma, oppression, and legacies of colonialism.
+This page offers digital resources for BIPOC folks and communities healing from racial discrimination, trauma, oppression, and legacies of colonialism.
 The resources are incomplete and represent only a starting point.
 In the near future, we hope to expand this page based on student, faculty, staff, and additional stakeholder input.

 The University of Connecticut's Office of Diversity and Inclusion created the infograph below with additional support from UConn SHaW’s Diversity, Health Equity, and Inclusion committee.
 The original file can be found on their Racial Justice Resources page.
 They have graciously given us premission to post the infograph with credit.
 The infograph provides 6 concrete acts students, staff, and faculty of color can take to begin healing from racial trauma.